Git-Mediawiki/Git-Mediawiki/docs/Fast-Import-|-Fast-Export.md

-_Man page of git fast-import :_ http://www.kernel.org/pub/software/scm/git/docs/git-fast-import.html
-_Man page of git fast-export :_ http://www.kernel.org/pub/software/scm/git/docs/git-fast-export.html

 The format of data exchanged between mediawiki is the fast-import / fast-export format of git.

-Both directions of the gate also make use of the mediawiki API [http://www.mediawiki.org/wiki/API:Main_page].
+Both directions of the gate also make use of the [mediawiki API](http://www.mediawiki.org/wiki/API:Main_page).
 The scripts are written in Perl.

 ## Mediawiki -> Git